sveltejs/kit/CONTRIBUTING.md

 You may need to install some dependencies first, e.g. with `npx playwright install-deps` (which only works on Ubuntu).

-If there are tests that fail on CI, you can retrieve the failed screenshots by going to the summary page of the CI run.
-You can usually find this by clicking on "Details" of the check results, click "Summary" at the top-left corner, and then scroll to the bottom "Artifacts" section to download the zip file.
+If there are tests that fail on the CI, you can retrieve the failed screenshots by going to the summary page of the CI run.
+You can usually find this by clicking on "Details" of the check results, click "Summary" at the top-left corner, and then scroll to the bottom "Artifacts" section to download the archive.

 ## Working on Vite and other dependencies